Alphasxd/alphasxd.github.io/about.md

 ### What's New

 - Hallelujah!
 I'm back!
-- Graduate student in computer technology
+- Graduate student in computer science
 - The research direction is differential privacy correlation